-- 1. An optician shall adhere to all federal, provincial and municipal requirements (including health and safety) and shall make best efforts to ensure the practice environment is compliant. - 2.
-An optician shall familiarize themselves with current techniques used to disinfect the office and control transmission of infectious agents. - 3.
-An optician shall devise and/or follow a protocol that outlines frequency and specific responsibility for disinfection of the practice and instrumentation. - 4.
-An optician shall follow routine precautions at all times (e.g., hand washing and appropriate waste disposal). - 5.
-An optician shall take reasonable steps to ensure that workplace safety protocols are followed
+- 1. An optician shall adhere to all federal, provincial, and municipal requirements (including health and safety) and shall make best efforts to ensure the practice environment is compliant. - 2.
+An optician shall remain informed of current infectious disease risks, symptoms, paths of transmission and prevention strategies in their community and practice setting. - 3.
+An optician shall familiarize themselves with current techniques used to disinfect the office and control transmission of infectious agents. - 4.
+An optician shall devise and/or follow a protocol that outlines frequency and specific responsibility for disinfection of the practice and instrumentation. - 5.
+An optician shall follow routine precautions at all times (e.g., hand washing and appropriate waste disposal). - 6.
+An optician shall take reasonable steps to ensure that workplace safety protocols are followed.